 Skip to content

 The project began at the intersection of two interests.
 The first was Ralph loops and agentic harness architectures: the pattern where a persistent agent grinds through a problem, failing and retrying and learning from each failure, until it either solves it or provably can't.
 Reading Ghuntley's Ralph writeup and the Reflexion paper was enough to see the shape of it, but not enough to understand it.
-The best way to actually understand a pattern like this is to build one yourself — end-to-end, with open components, every piece chosen deliberately.
+The best way to actually understand a pattern like this is to build one yourself.

 The second was Gemma 4, released April 2, 2026.
-A new open-weights model family with native multimodality, native function calling baked into the weights, and a lineup spanning efficient 2B and 4B variants up through a dense 31B flagship.
-Small enough to run on commodity edge GPUs without reaching back to a cloud, smart enough for real agentic work, and open-weights so the whole stack can be inspected, modified, and redistributed.
-Open-weights tool calling had been possible for a while, with varying degrees of reliability across the ecosystem, and Gemma 4 was a chance to see how far that capability had come when it was designed into the model rather than coaxed out of it.
+A new open-weights model family with native multimodality, native function calling, and a lineup spanning efficient 2B and 4B variants up through a dense 31B flagship — small enough to run on commodity edge GPUs, smart enough for real agentic work, and open-weights so the whole stack can be inspected and modified.
+Open-weights tool calling had been possible for a while with varying reliability, and Gemma 4 was a chance to see how far the capability had come when it was designed into the model rather than coaxed out of it.

-Those two ideas formed the basis for a test project: build a reflexive agent harness from scratch around Gemma 4, run it on ruggedized edge hardware like the Dell PowerEdge XR7620, and use it to explore what a Federal customer could credibly deploy in an air-gapped environment.
-The first brainstorming threads were pattern-matched off the multimodality: disconnected maintenance "expert in a box" assistants using the vision encoder, audio-driven field recon, multi-stream ISR aggregation, local SIGINT triage.
-Each one was technically plausible.
-None of them felt like the right story to tell, and none of them offered a clear way to generate the volume of independent test cases needed to really stress the harness.
+Those two ideas formed the basis for a test project: build an agent harness from scratch around Gemma 4, run it on ruggedized edge hardware like the Dell PowerEdge XR7620, and use it to explore what a Federal customer could credibly deploy in an air-gapped environment.
+Early brainstorming leaned on the multimodality — disconnected maintenance assistants, audio-driven field recon, ISR aggregation, local SIGINT triage — but none of those offered the volume of independent test cases needed to really stress the harness, and they all pulled focus toward the model when the interesting questions were really about the orchestration around it.

 The question that changed everything

 Once the harness moved to the center of the project, the question changed from "what should this system demonstrate" to "what kind of work would actually exercise an agent harness end-to-end."
-The deeper I looked at that question, the more excited I got about the possibilities.
+The deeper I looked, the more excited I got about the possibilities.

-The combination needed a name so the repo could exist on GitHub.
-"Forge" stuck because that is roughly what a Ralph loop does: refine something inside a self-contained environment over repeated cycles until it is ready to come out.
-Pair it with the model and the project had a name.
+The combination needed a name for the repo.
+"Forge" won out because that is roughly what a Ralph loop does: refine something inside a self-contained environment over repeated cycles until it is ready to come out.

 Why STIG remediation earned the anchor slot

-With the architecture in focus, we needed a use case that would stress it properly.
-Several candidates came up: legacy code migration (fail a lot, eventually succeed), automated log scrubbing, self-healing tactical network configs.
-Each had merit.
-STIG remediation won, not because it was glamorous, but because it was ruthlessly honest.
+With the architecture in focus, the use case needed to stress it properly.
+Several candidates came up — legacy code migration, automated log scrubbing, self-healing tactical network configs — but STIG remediation won because it was ruthlessly honest.

 A STIG rule either passes or fails an OpenSCAP audit.
 No ambiguity, no judgment call.
-The reflexion loop gets a deterministic success signal, which means we can measure whether persistence actually helps or whether the agent is just thrashing.
-A STIG fix modifies a live system, so there is real, measurable damage possible, which makes revert-on-failure a first-class concern instead of a footnote.
+The reflexion loop gets a deterministic success signal, which makes it possible to measure whether persistence actually helps or whether the agent is just thrashing.
+A STIG fix modifies a live system, so real damage is possible, which makes revert-on-failure a first-class concern instead of a footnote.
 And every Federal agency has a STIG compliance problem and an administrator who is terrified of breaking a mission app while hardening a box, so the narrative lands without explanation.

 Best of all, STIG rules fail in interesting ways.
 Sudo breaks.
 A service won't restart.
 A config file has an unexpected comment that trips a regex.
 The audit system gets locked into immutable mode.
-These are exactly the failure modes that stress a harness design, and stress-testing was where I wanted to spend the time.
+Exactly the failure modes that stress a harness design, and stress-testing was where I wanted to spend the time.

-STIG is the anchor use case, not the only one.
-The skills system was in the design from the start. skills/stig-rhel9/ alongside planned stubs for other compliance and operations scenarios.
-The patterns here apply to any problem where a reflexion loop adds value.
+STIG is the anchor, not the only use case.
+The skills system was in the design from the start: skills/stig-rhel9/ alongside planned stubs for other compliance and operations scenarios.
+The patterns apply to any problem where a reflexion loop adds value.
 STIG is the first witness.

 What this is not